roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Feel like I'm getting lazy, and not spending enough time at work and study.
 Need to get back to it!!!

+## Day 48: Aug 23, 2022 (Tue)

+**Today's Progress**:
+- Didn't ended up studying at all as I was in the office yesterday.
+My plan is to at least attempt one coding question every day just to keep it fresh.

+**What I learned**:
+- n/a

+**Thoughts:**
+- Need to get back to it today.